 \section{Introduction}

-In a quantum many-body system at zero temperature, topological order may arise when a gapped ground state possesses long-range entanglement that cannot be detected by any local measurement or local order parameter~\cite{Kitaev03}.
-Ground state properties of topologically ordered systems are stable against any types of local perturbations, regardless of symmetries of perturbations, and depend only on global properties of geometric manifolds on which the whole systems are supported~\cite{Wen90}.
-The discovery of topological order, such as fractional quantum hall systems~\cite{Tsui82, Laughlin83}, came as a great surprise as it was beyond description of the Landau-Ginzburg theory which was once believed to be \emph{the} ultimate theory of a quantum many-body system (see~\cite{Wen_Text} for a review).
-It is now widely believed that the notion of topological order is essential in understanding the emergence of \emph{quantum phases with no local order} in gapped quantum spin liquids, as seen in some resonating valence-bond states of frustrated anti-ferromagnets~\cite{Wen89, Read91, Wen91, Anderson87, AKLT87, Senthil00, Moessner01, Kitaev06b}.
-In addition to fundamental importance in condensed matter physics, the study of topologically ordered systems is of practical importance since they are physically natural platforms for realizations of fault-tolerant quantum information processing~\cite{Kitaev03}.
-Searches for novel topological phases and their classification in a variety of theoretical and experimental systems have been an active area of research.
+In a quantum many-body system at zero temperature, topological order may arise when a gapped ground state possesses long-range entanglement that cannot be detected by any local measurement or local order parameter.~\cite{Kitaev03} Its ground state properties are stable against any types of local perturbations, regardless of symmetries of perturbations, and depend only on global properties of geometric manifold on which the whole system is supported.~\cite{Wen90} The discovery of topological order, such as fractional quantum Hall systems~\cite{Tsui82, Laughlin83}, came as a great surprise as they are beyond description of the Landau-Ginzburg theory which was once believed to be \emph{the} ultimate theory of a quantum many-body system.
+It is now widely believed that the notion of topological order is essential in understanding the emergence of quantum phases with no local order in gapped quantum spin liquids, as seen in some frustrated anti-ferromagnets.~\cite{Wen89, Read91, Wen91, Anderson87, AKLT87, Senthil00, Moessner01, Kitaev06b} The study of topologically ordered systems is also of practical importance as they are physically natural platforms for realizations of fault-tolerant quantum information processing.~\cite{Kitaev03}